vkoves/vkoves.github.io/_posts/2026-08-23-ev-road-tripping-is-actually-easy-now.md

 - **Level 1/2/3 Charging** - categories for EV charging speeds.
-Level 1 is the slowest charging speed, from a common household outlet, while Level 3 is the fastest, found just at dedicated fast-charging sites, and Level 2 is a middle-ground that requires running a dedicated 240-Volt circuit, but is fairly common.
+Level 1 is the slowest charging speed, from a common household outlet, while Level 3 is the fastest, found just at dedicated fast-charging sites, and Level 2 is a middle-ground that requires running a dedicated 240-volt circuit, but is fairly common.
 [Learn more from Car and Driver](https://www.caranddriver.com/features/a70141873/ev-charging-levels-explained/).

-- **800 volt architecture** - the voltage an EV's battery system runs at.
+- **800-volt architecture** - the voltage an EV's battery system runs at.
 Most EVs use around 400 volts, but a few (like the Hyundai/Kia EVs, including the Ioniq 5, Ioniq 9, EV6, and EV9) use 800 volts.
-Higher voltage systems let the car pull more power without more heat, which is why these cars can faster than typical 400 Volt cars.
+Higher voltage systems let the car pull more power without more heat, which is why these cars can charge faster than typical 400-volt cars.

 - **CCS** (Combined Charging System) - the fast-charging plug most non-Tesla EVs in the US used until around 2025 & 2026, when other cars started supporting NACS (the Tesla plug).
 CCS cars need